 Contact the registrar office where you intend to get married for specific advice on what they will accept as proof of evidence of who you are (registrar’s requirements tends to vary from county to county).

-As you’re coming from abroad to you’ll need to give notice at a local register office.
+As you’re coming from abroad to you’ll need to give notice at a local register office in order to make your wedding legal.
 First decide on where to get married and then let the local register of the county you are getting married in know about your plans / intentions (this is usually known as ‘giving notice’).

 You’ll need to let them know at least 29 days before you get married and present evidence of your marriage visitor visa.
 The local register will give you a legal statement to sign that highlights your intention to get married in the UK.